sortecoevo/sortee/content/events.md

 * Plenary presentations: from experts on open, reliable, and transparent science

-* Short professional talks: share your experience working to make EcoEvo more open, reliable, and transparent (for instance, reflections from successes and failures in your own work; descriptions of tools, methods, protocols; etc.)
+* Short professional presentations: share your experience working to make EcoEvo more open, reliable, and transparent (for instance, reflections from successes and failures in your own work; descriptions of tools, methods, protocols; etc.)

 Join SORTEE (it’s free for 2021) to be sure to receive an email announcement when registrations open: